AZHB/AZHB.github.io/projects/trajectories.md

 <h1> Implementing Trajectories in Games </h1>

+This project will analyse some different methods of constructing trajectories from player input.
+It also features some code written to keep the endpoint of a trajectory stable whilst one component of the trajectory in 3-dimensional space is altered, as well as a discussion of the mathematics behind this approach.
+The trajectories have been implemented in 2D using the Godot Engine (see <a href="">this project</a> for more details) and in 3D using Unreal Engine (see <a href="">this project</a> for more details).

+<h4> Launch Angles vs Velocity Vectors </h4>

 <p>Generally, there are two main ways to represent trajectories in 3D space - as a length \(l\) and angles from the origin \((\theta_y,\theta_z)\) or as a 3-dimensional vector \((x,y,z)\).
 Within game development, it is more natural to use the vector representation - the majority of physics engines all use this representation to calculate forces, velocities, impulses and more.
 However, it turns out that the representations are equivalent anyway, and a conversion exists between them.
 The example below highlights this for a simple case in 2D - we can convert the trajectory represented by length \(l\) and angle \(\theta_y\) to the same trajectory represented by the vector \((x,y)\) </p>

 <table>